 However that may be, the testimony of Cyril, Bishop of Jerusalem from 350 or 351, who was on the spot a very few years after the event took place, and was a contemporary of Eusebius of Cæsarea, is explicit and formal as to the finding of the Cross at Jerusalem during the reign of Constantine this testimony is contained in a letter to the Emperor Constantius (P.G.
 XXXIII, 52, 1167; and cf. 686, 687).
 It is true that the authenticity of this letter is questioned, but without solid grounds.
 St. Ambrose (De obit.
 Theod., 45-48 in P.L., XVI, 401) and Rufinus (Hist. eccl., I, viii in P.L., XXI, 476) bear witness to the fact of the finding.
 Silvia of Aquitaine (Peregrinatio ad loca sancta, ed.
 Gamurrini, Rome 1888. p.
 76) assures us that in her time the feast of the Finding was commemorated on Calvary, that event having naturally become the occasion of a special feast under the name of “The Invention of the Holy Cross“.
 The feast dates from very early times at Jerusalem, and it was gradually introduced into other Churches.
 Papebroch (Acta SS., 3 May) tells us that it did not become general until about the year 720.
 In the Latin Church it is kept on the 3rd of May; the Greek Church keeps it on the 14th of September the same day as the Exaltation, another feast of very remote origin, supposed to have been instituted at Jerusalem to commemorate the dedication of the basilica of the Holy Sepulchre (335) and thence introduced at Rome.
 (4)

-Image: Saint Helena of Constantinople: this image is of a panel now in the National Gallery of Art (Washington, DC, United States).
+Image: Crop of Saint Helena of Constantinople: this image is of a panel now in the National Gallery of Art (Washington, DC, United States).
 Artist: Cima da Conegliano, circa 1495.
 (5)

 Research Ed Masters, REGINA Staff